SeifA7mad/utopia-clinic-react/README.md

 # Utopia Clinic Web App
-This is a simple Web Application for clinic reservations deveoped using React.js (under development).
+This is a simple Web Application for clinic reservations developed using React.js (under development).

 The WebApp still with no back-end only front-end with some dummy created data to show how the WebApp works.